MicrosoftDocs/customer-insights/ci-docs/audience-insights/home.md

 ## Getting started with Customer Insights section

+This sections contains cards that help you walk through the process of setting up your Customer Insights environment.

+1. The **Add data** card assists you with your data import.
+Customer Insights supports [several options to bring in data about your customers](data-sources.md).
+Select **Add data sources** to get started.
+1. Once the initial data import successfully completes, you can use the **Unify data** card to harmonize the data and [create unified customer profiles](data-unification.md) from disparate sources.
+1. With unified customer profiles in place, it's time to review the **Analyze data** options and get additional insights.
+Give it a try and create [business measures](measures.md) to track KPIs, [define segments](segments.md) to reach specific audiences, or [configure predictions](predictions-overview.md) with the help of AI.
+1. Now that your customer data is imported, unified, and neatly structured, you use our [various export destinations](export-destinations.md) to take action on the data.
+Select **Add connections** to connect your favorite services.
+For example, export the data to Dynamics 365 Marketing to create outbound marketing campaigns or build customer journeys.

 ## Your customer insights section

-- **Recent segments** shows groups of customers based on demographic, behavioral, or transactional attributes that you've defined.
+- **Segments** shows groups of customers based on demographic, behavioral, or transactional attributes that you've defined.
 [Creating segments](segments.md) helps you to group your customer base and better target your business activities.

-- **Recent measures** shows tiles with [key performance indicators (KPIs)](measures.md) that you've defined.
+- **Business measures** shows tiles with [key performance indicators (KPIs)](measures.md) that you've defined.
 For example, average likelihood of a customer to churn or the average online spend per customer.

-- **Recent enrichments** lists results of the enrichment runs that completed recently.
+- **Enrichments** lists results of the enrichment runs that completed recently.
 [Enrichments](enrichment-hub.md) add information about your customer base.
 For example, by understanding the interests and brands that they have affinity for.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]